 Staying in Perissa / Perivolos

-If you’re looking for a place to stay by the beach, Perissa is your best option.
+If you’re looking for where to stay in Santorini by the beach, Perissa is your best option.

 This seaside village, located on the southeastern edge of the island, is 13 kilometers away from the capital Fira.